xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   {f g : X ⟶ Y} (e : f.appTop = g.appTop) : f = g
 ```

-*Natural Language:* Two morphisms into an affine scheme are equal if and only if they induce the same map on global sections.
+Two morphisms into an affine scheme are equal if and only if they induce the same map on global sections.
 This reflects the fact that morphisms into affine schemes are completely determined by their behavior on global sections.

 = The Equivalence of Categories